xiix0/scam/README.md

-Q:	Why do firemen wear red suspenders?
+Q:	Why haven't you graduated yet?
-A:	To conform with departmental regulations concerning uniform dress.
+A:	Well, Dad, I could have finished years ago, but I wanted
+	my dissertation to rhyme.